seanwo/how-to/tinypilot/tinypilot.md

 sudo reboot
 ```

-Access your new TinyPilot KVM at http://tinypilot or http://[hostname you assigned the device]
+Access your new TinyPilot KVM at http://tinypilot (or http://[hostname] where hostname is the hostname you assigned the device and added to your router) (or http://192.168.0.xxx where the ip address is the address of your TinyPilot)